ajsl1009/Hector--Solana-NFT-Generator/README.md

 1. Clone the repo
 2. Open the folder containing the repo
 3. Open terminal --> yarn install
-4. In terminal -->nodeindex.js
+4. In terminal -->node index.js

-For more info on Solana NFT creation go here: https://hackmd.io/iPLxfN4TSbOIqEJhP4dZzA?view
+For more info on Solana NFT creation and deployment go here: https://hackmd.io/iPLxfN4TSbOIqEJhP4dZzA?view